[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 Dumbarton Oaks Garden

 One of my favorite KFDC Tips to impart because it’s another one of my favorite places in DC: During this time of year (from November through mid-March), there is no fee to roam the beautiful, enchanting garden at Dumbarton Oaks.
 Stroll among the various plats, find lovely tucked away places to sit, and enjoy a delightful, relaxing wander around the grounds.
-Hours are limited — it’s only open 3-5pm Wednesday – Sunday — but you can make a longer day of it with play time at Montrose Park next door, some shopping along M Street, and/or a bite to eat at one of of the many options in Georgetown.
+Hours are limited — it’s only open 2-5pm Tuesday – Sunday — but you can make a longer day of it with play time at Montrose Park next door, a hike through Dumbarton Oaks Park, some shopping along M Street, and/or a bite to eat at one of of the many options in Georgetown.
 This KFDC post about Dumbarton also has some nearby food recs and this one from earlier KFDC days has more info and scenes.

 The beautiful public display garden within Wheaton Regional Park in the Montgomery Parks system is lovely and relaxing to visit all year round.
 You can stroll along paths through wooded areas, seek out gazebos and other nice spots to sit, and run through open grassy areas.
 The turtle pond is especially pretty, with stone and wooden footbridges leading to different parts and a large gazebo, from which you can look for turtles swimming below or just sit in and enjoy the surroundings.
 There is also a sweet Children’s Garden with play structures.
 Right now, the grounds are open to wander and enjoy daily from sunrise to 4pm (they close early for the Garden of Lights holiday display, which opens at 5:3opm and runs through January 2) and the Visitor Center 9am – 4pm.